CEPR's action plan for Ukraine's wartime economy

 The war in Ukraine is starting to look like it might last a long time and that means putting the economy onto a war footing.
-Over the first six months of fighting running the economy has been little more than crisis management, but if Ukraine is going to fight for another six months, or longer, it needs a plan.
+For the first six months of fighting, running the economy has been little more than crisis management, but if Ukraine is going to fight for another six months, or longer, it needs a plan.
 Simply printing money to pay soldiers’ salaries and buy more ammo is not going to work for much longer.

-A team of very distinguished economists from the Centre for Economic Policy Research (CEPR), that includes Kenneth Rogoff, the author of the much talked about “This time it’s different: Eight centuries of financial folly,” have released a paper outlining policy recommendations for putting Kyiv’s financial house in order to be able to pay for the defence of its country.
+A team of very distinguished economists from the Centre for Economic Policy Research (CEPR) that includes Kenneth Rogoff, the author of the much talked about “This time it’s different: Eight centuries of financial folly,” have released a paper outlining policy recommendations for putting Kyiv’s financial house in order to be able to pay for the defence of its country.
 That is not going to be easy.

 “The government is mobilising as many resources and as much revenue as it can, having reinstated import taxes suspended at the outset of the full-scale invasion.
 It has cut non-military spending to the bone.
-Yet independent estimates, such as that of Moody’s, project a budget deficit of 22% of GDP, or $50bn, for this year,” the CEPA team said in its report.
+Yet independent estimates, such as that of Moody’s, project a budget deficit of 22% of GDP, or $50bn, for this year,” the CEPR team said in its report.

-Ukraine needs money, but the authors of the report say that expecting the West to provide enough cash to support the budget is “wishful thinking.”
+Ukraine needs money, but the authors of the report say that expecting the West to provide enough cash to support the budget is “wishful thinking”.

-Approximately one-third of government spending is covered by tax revenue, loans, and grants from international organisations.
-Ukraine’s allies cover another one-third, and the central bank prints money to cover the rest.
+Approximately one-third of government spending is covered by tax revenue, loans and grants from international organisations.
+Ukraine’s allies cover another third, and the central bank prints money to cover the rest.

-“In short, with limited reserves, the central bank cannot at the same time print money, defend the hryvnia, and maintain macroeconomic stability.
-Continuation of the current policy will result in a crisis (high inflation, a currency crisis, or a banking crisis),” the authors wrote.
+“In short, with limited reserves, the central bank cannot at the same time print money, defend the hryvnia and maintain macroeconomic stability.
+Continuation of the current policy will result in a crisis (high inflation, a currency crisis or a banking crisis),” the authors wrote.

 As bne IntelliNews has reported, Ukraine is running out of money and the stress is beginning to show.
-Timothy Ash, the senior sovereign strategist at BlueBay Asset Management in London, wrote in a recent opinion piece that the west has been complacent in its financial support of Ukraine which is not “in sufficient scale and in a timely enough manner.”
+Timothy Ash, the senior sovereign strategist at BlueBay Asset Management in London, wrote in a recent opinion piece that the West has been complacent in its financial support of Ukraine, which is not “in sufficient scale and in a timely enough manner.”

 Since the start of the war international donors have given Ukraine a total of $12.7bn, or about $2.5bn-$3bn a month.
-As things get increasingly desperate the US promised another $4.5bn in financial aid (and another $1bn in military aid) to arrive in August and the EU will match this with €8bn in September.
-The US money is welcome, but it is still only half of the $9bn Washington promised to send and even the $4.5bn will cover the shortfall for a single month.
-The western financial aid has been dogged by bureaucratic delays and fears of corruption.
+As things get increasingly desperate the US has promised another $4.5bn in financial aid (and another $1bn in military aid) to arrive in August and the EU will match this with €8bn in September.
+The US money is welcome, but it is still only half of the $9bn Washington promised to send, and even the $4.5bn will only cover the shortfall for a single month.
+The Western financial aid has been dogged by bureaucratic delays and fears of corruption.

 “To avert economic calamity, Ukraine’s allies should disburse larger amounts immediately.
 Given debt sustainability concerns, grants are strongly preferred, but if the choice is a loan versus no money, then a loan should be given and taken,” the CEPR team writes.

-Ash complains that because most of the money being given to Ukraine is in the form of interest-bearing loans that Ukraine is “being charged to fight this war for us” and calls for more of the aid to be given as grants that don’t have to be paid back.
-According to the Kiel Institute for the World Economy, the share of grants in the EU aid programme is only 1, whereas the corresponding share for the US is 87%, according to CEPR.
+Ash complains that because most of the money being given to Ukraine is in the form of interest-bearing loans, Ukraine is “being charged to fight this war for us” and calls for more of the aid to be given as grants that don’t have to be paid back.
+According to the Kiel Institute for the World Economy, the share of grants in the EU aid programme is only 1%, whereas the corresponding share for the US is 87%, according to CEPR.

-Sovereign and private investors have also pitched in, recently giving Kyiv a 1-2 year debt repayment holiday and the resulting $6bn in savings for the government and state owned enterprises over 2022-2023 will be helpful, but this will go only a small way toward closing the fiscal gap, the CEPR authors said.
+Sovereign and private investors have also pitched in, recently giving Kyiv a 1- to 2-year debt repayment holiday and the resulting $6bn in savings for the government and state-owned enterprises over 2022-2023 will be helpful, but this will go only a small way towards closing the fiscal gap, the CEPR authors said.

 Things are coming to a head as the government starts reversing one policy after the next as it increasingly focuses on husbanding what dwindling resources it has.